Credit score ranges: What they are and what they mean

 What is a bad credit score range?

-If you have a poor credit score—what might be considered a bad credit score—qualifying for new credit or getting a mortgage for a house might be more difficult.
-If you can qualify, you might not be able to get the most favorable loan terms.
+If you have bad credit scores, qualifying for new credit or getting a mortgage for a house might be more difficult.
+If you can qualify, you might not be able to get the most-favorable loan terms.

 What is a fair credit score range?

-FICO and VantageScore differ slightly on what counts as a fair credit score.
-FICO rates a fair score between 580 and 669.
-VantageScore rates a fair score between 601 and 660.
+FICO and VantageScore differ slightly on what counts as a fair credit score: FICO says fair scores fall between 580 and 669.
+VantageScore says fair, or near-prime, scores are between 601 and 660.

 Having fair credit generally puts you near the middle of credit score ranges.
 It may give you more credit opportunities than poor credit, but improving your scores could help you get better terms.